Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: Introduction

 \subsection{Motivation \& Background}

-The communication of images from a source node, Alice, to a legitimate node, Bob, is a joint source channel coding (JSCC) problem.
-DNN-aided JSCC design, known as Deep-JSCC, has received significant attention in the recent years thanks to their superior performance, particularly their lack of reliance on accurate channel state information \cite{DJSCC-Deniz,Deniz-GDN}.
+The communication of images from a source node, Alice, to a legitimate node, Bob, over a noisy wireless channel, is a joint source channel coding (JSCC) problem.
+DNN-aided JSCC design, known as DeepJSCC, has received significant attention in recent years thanks to their superior performance, particularly their lack of reliance on accurate channel state information \cite{IEEE_Proc, DJSCC-Deniz,Deniz-GDN, AE-Deniz, Ecenaz-icassp, deepJSCc_SemCom}.

+DeepJSCC frameworks are becoming appealing for practical deployments in real-world wireless systems \cite{IEEE_Proc}.
+It is becoming increasingly evident that conventional separate network architectures struggle to meet real-world performance demands, often overlooking signal processing complexities like compression, which can dominate end-to-end latency.
+In contrast, DeepJSCC integrates source and channel coding, jointly optimizing them for better overall performance.
+Moreover, it is seen as a promising solution for reducing bandwidth requirements, saving radio resources by transmitting only the most relevant information \cite{IEEE_Proc, deepJSCc_SemCom}.

 In JSCC, unlike in separable source and channel coding, the transmitted channel codeword is correlated with the underlying source signal.
 While this benefits the legitimate encoder by providing robustness against channel noise, it also creates additional vulnerability in terms of leakage to eavesdroppers.
 Also note that classical encryption methods are not applicable here as they would destroy the correlation between the source and the channel input.
 The DNN-based design of JSCC is particularly attractive for the design of secure content delivery schemes, since they can learn the security sensitivity of different parts of the contents, and adopt their transmission strategy accordingly.
-Inspired by \cite{AE-Deniz} and \cite{Ecenaz-icassp}, this paper studies a generalization of the Deep-JSCC approach for secure end-to-end image transmission against multiple eavesdroppers, with both colluding and non-colluding eavesdropping strategies, and over AWGN as well as fading channels.
+Inspired by \cite{AE-Deniz} and \cite{Ecenaz-icassp}, this paper studies a generalization of the DeepJSCC approach for privacy-aware end-to-end image transmission against multiple eavesdroppers, with both colluding and non-colluding eavesdropping strategies, and over AWGN as well as fading channels.